-With the cold, rainy weather we’ve been having in here in SoCal lately, I have been a soup making machine!
-My kids LOVE soup, and it’s very helpful for me, because it fills me up, is easy to make, and is great to freeze for when I need a quick snack or meal.
+With the cold, rainy weather we’ve been having here in SoCal lately, I’ve been a soup making machine.
+My kids LOVE soup, so it’s a great meal to make for the family, since everyone will eat it.
+I really like soup – it fills me up and it’s easy to make.

 - 10 plum tomatoes

 - 3 red bell peppers

 - 1 tbsp olive oil

 - Preheat oven to 400, and line a large, rimmed baking sheet with cooking spray.

 - Cut each tomato into about 4 slices, and cut each pepper into eighths (removing the seeds and insides).
 Place tomatoes, peppers, and garlic cloves onto prepared baking sheet and mist with an olive oil mister.
 Sprinkle the paprika, oregano, thyme, and salt and pepper evenly on top.
 Place in oven and roast for 30-35 minutes.

 - Heat olive oil in a large pot.
 Add in diced onions, and sauté until they begin to soften, about 2 minutes.